averykhoo/data-science-training-package/README.md

 *   more advanced sql tricks:
     *   https://hakibenita.com/sql-tricks-application-dba
     *   also look into materialized views
+*   should have a part on asking the right questions
+    *   and how not to find the wrong answers

 ### data science workflow
 1.  data acquisition